 Q: When will I learn who my visitors will be and when will they arrive?

-A: Sections assign visitors to camps usually by April or May each year.
-One of your visitors will contact you to make any pre-visit arrangements and to schedule the visit at a mutually-agreeable time.
+A: Local areas will assign visitors to camps usually by March or April each year.
+One of your visitors will contact you to make arrangements to review your Camp Self-Assessment and to schedule the on-site visit at a mutually-agreeable time.

 Q: How can I schedule the visit to avoid special days, etc.?

 A: The purpose of the visit is to verify a camp's compliance with the standards.
 The visitors will want to see as much of your "normal" camp day as possible, so it is best to work with them to avoid "special" days.

 Q: Our camp operates year-round.
 Does that mean I can have my camp visited sometime other than the busy summer season?

 A: Probably not.
 The visit should be scheduled for a time when the most standards can be verified.
 The majority of the standards still apply to day or resident camp, so the visit should happen during one of these sessions if the camp operates day or resident camp sessions.